 When I had insomnia, some of the strangest things would happen.
-Most frightening among them were these jolts of fear that would occur right on the cusp of sleep at night.
+Most frightening among them were these jolts of fear that occurred right on the cusp of sleep at night.
 Sometimes I'd jerk awake and feel like I was choking or having a heart attack.

-My typical pattern went something like this: After what felt like a fairly ridiculous amount of time, I'd finally fall lightly into sleep.
+My typical pattern went something like this: After what felt like a never-ending eternity, I'd finally fall lightly into sleep.
 And then BAM, shortly thereafter, I'd jerk awake in a state of panic or fear wondering what on earth was wrong with me.
-Sometimes I’d involuntarily jump right out of bed and just stand there dazed and confused trying to get my bearings.
+Sometimes I’d jump right out of bed and just stand there dazed and confused trying to get my bearings.

 Talk about embarrassing.

 Even though I saw a slew of doctors, not one of them could tell me what was happening or felt compelled to mention there was an actual name for these bizarre events.